 Disney Junior first broadcasted an episode of Mickey Mouse Clubhouse in 2006 and it is still airing to this day.
 Popular among many children, Mickey Mouse Clubhouse is an educational show in which the gang helps solve age appropriate problems.
 Minnie brings back the pink polka dotted dress and oversized pink heels.
 Occasionally, Minnie is seen with her red polka dotted dress, but every time she claps her heels singing "hot dog, hot dog, hot diggity-dog," she's wearing pink!

 Once again, Minnie's look changed with the release of a new television series, Mickey Mouse.
 Minnie's appearance transformed drastically as her original look was restored.
 With her bowler hat and flapper girl outfit, Minnie appeared very similar to her early 1930s self with the exception of her body shape and accentuated eyelashes.
 The series took place in the modern times and more distinct locations around the world, such as Paris and Tokyo.

 Controversy arose as Disney decided to team up with fashion designers to give Minnie Mouse a makeover.
 When she was unveiled in her newest look, Minnie had lost the polka dots and the bows once again.
 This time, they were traded in for a navy dress and a pink sequined hat.
 While some Minnie Mouse fans were sad she no longer was wearing her iconic dots, others say it is proof that she looks great in anything!

 Minnie has had a lot of wardrobe changes throughout the years!
 What Minnie Mouse style do you like best?
 Tell us in the comments below.
-In the meantime, if you are searching for a Halloween idea and you love Minnie half as much as we do, head on over to find a Minnie Mouse costume for the occasion!
+In the meantime, if you are searching for a Halloween idea and you love Minnie half as much as we do, head on over to find a Minnie Mouse and Mickey Mouse costume for the occasion!

 Design Credit: Kate Lemke